 A true Gibson Les Paul sure is nice…but you gotta admit that how much they cost usually isn’t.
 That alone is the reason why there are a fair amount of ‘cost effective’ Les Paul copies out in the field.
 It’s one of the most imitated guitar designs ever and, as with most things, the quality and reliability of some of these models can be all over the place.

-If you’re looking for a good Les Paul replica that is truly a solid instrument, but without the solid price, then the Harley Benton SC-550 may be the right guitar for you to check out.
-Yeah, some may raise one eyebrow up at the mention of the name, most likely because it’s not all that common in the US on top of a general impression that ‘low cost = POS’.
-Diamonds in the rough exist all over the place, though, and the SC-550 truly is a great guitar for the money.
+If you’re looking for a good Les Paul replica that is truly a solid instrument, but without the top shelf price, then the Harley Benton SC-550 may be the right guitar for you to check out.
+Harley Benton have been making a name for themselves in the last few years with some solid guitars at head turning prices, and true to form the SC-550 truly is a great guitar for the money.

 So, what’s the deal with the SC-550, and what may make it a better choice than the typical Epiphone copy that most players on a budget would pick?
 Well, that’s what we’re here to do!
 Let’s take a closer look at what this midrange Harley Benton guitar can offer, and you just might find there’s no reason why you shouldn’t snap this one up for your personal guitar arsenal.

 The Harley Benton SC-550 is for the beginner or more seasoned player who likes the Les Paul shape but doesn’t want to spend $400+ on an Epiphone.

 Of course the SC-550 will not compare to the Epiphone’s big brother, but in this price range it can very much hold it’s own, even when you factor in the cost to ship from Europe to the US (for example).

 How does it compare to other Harley Benton guitars?